 It is time to make another giant leap.
 We’ve come a long way from the 1800s, when for a while, shelter animals were publicly killed in horrifying ways.
 But have we made enough significant change since then, relative to progress in other fields?
 Absolutely not.
 Without ensuring that adopters are ready, willing, and able to provide for all of their adoptees’ needs, simply increasing adoption numbers is not enough, and placing all the responsibility of ‘good’ behavior on the animals is not appropriate.
 We expect them to adjust to our world, but the world of each individual adopter is unique; therefore, it is the adopter who must know how to help—without adding harm—the adoptee cope with and eventually thrive in those new conditions.
 Instructions on how to make an animal more adoptable, how to make an animal more appealing to an adopter, are now commonplace—there are even sizable grants given just for this purpose.
 Yet rarely are we taught how to make an adopter more suitable for an animal!
 Imagine how the lives, how the futures, of adopted animals would change if that were the norm.

-The next phase of excellence in animal welfare requires knowledge and skills grounded in the science of R+ learning theory and classical conditioning--enhanced, ideally, by the latest scientific discoveries in canine cognition--and a focus on teaching non-aversive training, behavior, and handling skills to all animal guardians.
+The next phase of excellence in animal welfare requires knowledge and skills grounded in the science of R+ learning theory and classical conditioning--further informed by ethological considerations and the latest scientific discoveries in canine cognition--and a focus on teaching non-aversive training, behavior, and handling skills to all animal guardians.
 It might sound hard, but it will be easier than rescue.
 Certainly it will be easier than each of the terrible, depressing paths leading to the euthanasia of 1.5 million or more pets every year, not to mention the 6.5 million or more pets that enter American shelters every year (ASPCA, 2018)—and these numbers do not even include the animals in the 10,000 rescues in the USA.
 (HSUS, 2018)

 In our society, dogs are judged and treated, by people and institutions, based on how they behave.
 Until we make non-aversive training and behavior literacy part of the adoption process for adopters, empowering animal owners and guardians of every ilk to help at-risk animals blossom while simultaneously protecting them from fear, force, intimidation, and pain, our beloved companions are still, always, going to be at risk, no matter how many homes we continue to find for them.
 No matter how many shelter kennels we continue to empty and re-empty.